elugens/hello-javascript/docs/general-javascript-questions/javascript-fundamentals/variables.md

   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> Capital-named constants only get used as aliases for “hard-coded” values.</div><br />
-  <div><strong>Technical Response:</strong> Constants get discovered before execution (like a hexadecimal value for red).
+  <div><strong>Technical Response:</strong> Constant discovery happens before code execution (like a hexadecimal value for red).
 Some constants are calculated at run-time during execution but do not alter after they are assigned.
 Capital-named constants only get used as aliases for "hard-coded" values.
   </div>
   </div>
 </details>